 What is Covered: The IFR health insurance policy provides 100% coverage, $250K limit and no deductibles.
 Our insurance policy covers many preexisting conditions, chronic and mental health conditions, as well as medical evacuation and Political and Natural Disaster extraction (see the GeoBlue Brochure for Summer programs starting after June 1, 2022; see the GeoBlue Brochure 2021/2022 for 2022 summer programs starting before June 1, 2022).
 Since we operate in remote locations, most medical facilities will not accept the GeoBlue card as payment.
 In such cases, students should pay for local costs directly and submit a claim to GeoBlue upon return.
 Be sure to keep all receipts for any medical treatment.
 Claim forms are available at the GeoBlue website and may be accessed using your ID and Password.
 In many cases, students can submit claims using the GeoBlue App (see below).

-Download the GeoBlue App: GeoBlue is providing students with a free app that may be downloaded to smart phone or tablets.
-The app finds a medication’s availability, generic name, and local brand name.
+Download the GeoBlue App: GeoBlue is providing students with a free app that may be downloaded to smart phones or tablets.
+The Global TeleMD app finds a medication’s availability, generic name, and local brand name.
 It translates medical terms and phrases for many symptoms and situations and use an audio feature to play the translation.
 And, it search providers for medical, dental, or mental health care and map them using GPS technology (although this function is not useful for most of our locations as we are far from major cities).
 In many cases, claims may be submitted directly through this App to GeoBlue.
 To learn more, watch this video.
 GeoBlue also offers Global Wellness Assist, which provides confidential mental health counseling and support to students abroad.